Is Twitter really biased? This study takes a look - NewsBreak

 “It’s actually really hard to tell what’s bias and what’s not bias in this current media ecosystem where partisanship and misinformation-sharing are bound up together,” Rand said.

-But some question the value in social media sites moderating speech in the first place, and see it as overreach.
+But some question the value of social media sites moderating speech in the first place and see it as overreach.
 Conservative author Denise McAllister said in a 2020 interview with USA Today that people needed to be trusted as individuals.

-Musk has also been a vocal critic of Twitter over what he says are problems with free speech.EXPLAINER: What Twitter’s ‘poison pill’ is supposed to do
+Musk has also been a vocal critic of Twitter over what he says are problems with free speech.Ukraine aims to show Russians true toll of war

 He’s said that he doesn’t care about making money off Twitter, and wants to buy it because “having a public platform that is maximally trusted and broadly inclusive is extremely important to the future of civilization.”